This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Taberna Uvedoble

-Taberna Uvedoble is a cozy tapas bar located in the heart of Malaga Old Town.
+Taberna Uvedoble is a cozy tapas bar in the heart of Malaga Old Town.
 The menu features a wide variety of tapas dishes, including local specialties like fried anchovies, Iberian ham croquettes and my favorite the, goat cannelloni.

 The restaurant also has an extensive wine list, with many options from local wineries.
 The staff are friendly and knowledgeable, and the atmosphere is relaxed and casual.